Seppo Ruohonen

-Seppo Ruohonen (25 April 1946 — 1 March 2020) was a Finnish operatic tenor and voice pedagog.
+Seppo Ruohonen (25 April 1946 — 1 March 2020) was a Finnish operatic tenor and voice pedagogue.

 Education

 Ruohonen trained initially under Lea Piltti, and later continued in Vienna at the Vienna State Opera school and the Hochschule für Musik und darstellende Kunst (now the University of Music and Performing Arts Vienna, where he obtained three separate degrees (opera, lied and oratorio, and voice), all with the highest available grade.

 Career

 Ruohonen's professional debut came in Turku in 1969, singing Don José's role in Carmen.
 He was afterwards signed by the Finnish National Opera, where he performed a total of 23 roles, in nearly 250 performances.
 From 1978 to 1994 he was attached to Oper Frankfurt.
 He also had attachments to Vienna State Opera and Deutsche Oper Berlin.
 He furthermore appeared as guest in numerous productions in countries including the UK, France, Italy, USA and Russia, as well as at the Savonlinna Opera Festival.
 His career spanned over 40 years, and comprised over 100 major roles.

 From 1999 to 2004, Ruohonen served as professor of opera coaching at the Sibelius Academy.

 He also recorded extensively, across genres from opera and operetta to classical and religious music.